KTStephano/peaches-bot.docs/docs.markdown

 Takes a float-convertible number and returns the ceil (round up) of the number.

-### randChoice slice
+### randChoice array

-Takes a Slice input and returns a random element from it.
+Takes an Array input and returns a random element from it.

 ### rand